geetha51/geetha_git_project/README.md

 ### Description
 This project provides an interactive information about the bikeshare rentals in New York , Chicago and Washington Cities !!!
-The software used to develop this is Python
+The software used to develop this is Python.

+### Output
+Frequent times of Travel,Popular stations and trips.

 ### Files used
 Data files used to retrieve the information are 1.chicago.csv 2. washington.csv 3.new_york_city.csv